-Next, define the URL for our webservice - http://ws.cdyne.com/phoneverify/phoneverify.asmx .
+Next, define the URL for the web service - http://ws.cdyne.com/phoneverify/phoneverify.asmx.

 For now, note that selecting Specify WSDL raises two new fields - WSDL > SourceType and WSDL > From URL - which are automatically defaulted to industry-standard values.
 Other web service configurations may differ, so be sure to consult the appropriate API references before adding new references.

-This completes our external web service reference configuration.
-Click OK to save our changes.
+This completes the external web service reference configuration.
+Click Save Service Reference to save changes.

 The web service is now ready for integration with a flow.

-Begin building our example flow in a Designer Folder.
-Create a new flow named External Web Services Flow , and open it for editing.
+Begin building the example flow in a Designer Folder.
+Create a new flow named External Web Services Flow, and open it for editing.

-This opens our example flow in the Flow Designer .
+This opens the example flow in the Flow Designer.

 The flow will begin with a form in which the user inputs a phone number.
-From the Flow Designer's startup window, expand Flows, Rules, Forms and Reports > Forms [Interaction] , select a [Pick or Create Flow] step, and click Add to place it into the workspace after the Start step.
+From the Flow Designer's startup window, expand Flows, Rules, Forms, and Reports > Forms [Interaction], select a [Pick or Create Form] step and click Add to place it into the workspace after the Start step.

 Click on the form and select Pick or Create Form from the Properties panel.
-Name the form and click OK .
+Name the form and click Create.